 The two types of open adoption include fully open adoption and semi-open adoption.
-With a fully open adoption, birth parents (including the birth mom, father, and other members of the birth family) may request to have direct contact with the adoptive family (parents and child).
-In fully open adoption, typically both birth parents and adoptive parents have identifying information about each other, making it possible to develop an open and ongoing relationship.
+With fully open adoption, birth parents (including the birth mom, father, and other members of the birth family) may request to have direct contact with the adoptive family (parents and child).
+In a fully open adoption, typically both birth parents and adoptive parents have to identify information about each other, making it possible to develop an open and ongoing relationship.

 With a semi-open adoption, an adoption facilitator (i.e., an agency caseworker or lawyer) may pass along information between the birth family (birth mom, father, and other members of the birth family) such as letters and photos.
 Unlike fully open adoption, however, semi-open adoption allows for birth parents and adoptive parents to maintain their privacy and withhold identifying information.

 While closed adoptions have become rare in the United States, they are still common with international adoptions.
 Travel.state.gov offers country-specific information here.
 In some instances, the orphanage or institution where your child may be living may provide adoptive parents with social and medical history paperwork that includes identifying information.

 About 55% of domestic adoptions are open adoptions.
 Research has shown (and it is widely accepted today) that adopted children do better with open adoptions because they are better able to understand how they came to be adopted.
 There is no mysterious puzzle to solve years later because open adoption lets children ask questions about their family background.